Skip to content

 Scaling is near-linear.
 The sweet spot is typically 4 workers — beyond that, the marginal gains diminish and memory usage increases (each worker holds a copy of its shard).

 Want to run more detailed benchmarks?
-See benchmark/parallel-browseropen in new window in the repo.
+See bench/parallel-browser in the repo.

 Overhead